beiniycitiznet/Web-Design-Challenge/README.md

 Finally, the website must be deployed to GitHub pages.

-When finished, submit to BootcampSpot the links to 1) the deployed app and 2) the GitHub repository.

 ### Considerations

 * You may use the [weather data](Resources/cities.csv) or choose another dataset.
 Alternatively, you may use the included [cities dataset](Resources/cities.csv) and pull the images from the [assets folder](Resources/assets).